Create Sales Analytics Using the Wizard

 - Select the Trailhead Data Manager link below Items.
 Then select Trailhead Data Manager on the next page.

 - On the Trailhead Data Manager home page, click Refresh DTC Data.
+Give it a few minutes to run.
+If you see a message that your data is up to date, skip to the next step.

 - From the dropdown menu, select Analytics_for_Sales_Managers.
 If you don’t see your app in the menu, you need to wait until the app creation process has finished.